 How Can I Spot an Electrical Ballast Problem?

 There are a few common signs that a ballast may not be functioning properly.
 One of the most obvious ones is a buzzing sound coming from the bulbs or light fixtures.
 Another is lighting flickering or dimming for seemingly no reason.
+If your light is completely out, this may also be a sign of an electrical ballast issue.
 Generally speaking, if wonky things are happening with your lighting it could be the result of a failing electrical ballast.

 Why Do Electrical Ballasts Fail?

-In most cases, ballast failure is due to conditions that are too hot or too cold.
-Condensation and corrosion are other factors that may cause a ballast to fail.
+Condensation and corrosion are factors that may cause a ballast to fail.
 If you are having issues with your lighting it may be a good idea to have a licensed electrician inspect the ballast to help determine what is going on and what may have caused the issue.

 Can I Replace or Repair A Ballast on My Own?